yagoferrer/marker-spider/README.md

 });
 ```

-Create an @OverlappingMarkerSpiderfier@ instance:
+Create an `OverlappingMarkerSpiderfier` instance:

 ```javascript
 var oms = new OverlappingMarkerSpiderfier(map);
 ```

-Instead of adding click listeners to your markers directly via @google.maps.event.addListener@, add a global listener on the @OverlappingMarkerSpiderfier@ instance instead.
-The listener will be passed the clicked marker as its first argument, and the Google Maps @event@ object as its second.
+Instead of adding click listeners to your markers directly via `google.maps.event.addListener`, add a global listener on the `OverlappingMarkerSpiderfier` instance instead.
+The listener will be passed the clicked marker as its first argument, and the Google Maps `event` object as its second.

 ```javascript
 var iw = new gm.InfoWindow();